Etobicoke, ON M9W 6P6

 |$40k - $80k||0|

 Haiti Hurricane Matthew Response: GlobalMedic reports that 1.6 million people needed assistance and 200 thousand homes were damaged after Hurricane Matthew hit in October of 2016.
-The charity reports that through its Water Emergency Program, it distributed 500 emergency WASH kits, 28,800 aquatubs, installed 7 water purification systems and distributed 6,190 rainfresh units.
+The charity reports that through its Water Emergency Program, it distributed 500 emergency WASH kits, 28,800 water purification tablets, installed 7 water purification systems and distributed 6,190 Rainfresh units.
 These activities helped over 100,000 people.

 Philippines Typhoon Response: GlobalMedic reports that over 6,300 people died due to Typhoon Haiyan in 2013 and 28 died due to Typhoon Hagupit in 2014.
 Through a 2015-2016 shelter project, the charity built four multipurpose shelters that can withstand category 5 typhoons with wind speeds up to 252 km/h.

 India Flooding Response: In November and December of 2016, major flooding killed 421 people and displaced 60,000 people in the country.
-Through its Water Emergency Program, GlobalMedic distributed 1,695 water purification units and hygiene kits, and installed 20 water purification systems.
+Through its Water Emergency Program, GlobalMedic distributed hygiene kits, 1,695 water purification units, and installed 20 water purification systems.
 GlobalMedic reports helping 43,725 people.

 Ecuador Earthquake Response: In April 2016, a 7.8 magnitude earthquake killed 673, injured 27,732 and affected a total of 750,000 people.
-Through its Water and Search & Rescue Emergency Programs, GlobalMedic distributed 1,749 rainfresh water purification units, installed 176,000 Aquatabs units in public buildings, and mapped 3,500 acres of land to look for people in the rubble.
+Through its Water and Search & Rescue Emergency Programs, GlobalMedic distributed 1,749 Rainfresh water purification units, gave out 176,000 Aquatabs and, with its drone, mapped 3,500 acres of land to look for people in the rubble.

 GlobalMedic is a big-cap charity with total donations and special events fundraising of $6.5m in F2016.
+Two donors alone gave $6.9 million which is 86% of total revenues.
 GlobalMedic states that 100% of donors’ money goes directly to its programs and does not report any fundraising and administrative expenses in F2014, F2015 or F2016, except for minimal F2016 fundraising costs of $237.
+For every dollar donated, 100 cents goes to the cause.
+This is outside Charity Intelligence's reasonable range.
 The charity's funding reserves of $2.7m can cover 50% of annual program costs, indicating a funding need.

 This charity report is an update that is currently being reviewed by GlobalMedic.
 Comments and edits may be forthcoming.